Original Jackaroo quaters, Giralia

 Currently Giralia is destocked and is run by Denver H Blake (Denver F son) and his wife Jennifer Blake.
-Giralia is now a running as a place of eco-tourism where tourist can come and experience the authentic Australian outback.
+Giralia is now an eco-tourism venture, where visitors can experience the authentic Australian outback.

 With the collapse of the wool industry Giralia was sold to Department of Conservation and Land Management.
 Rae and Denver F Blake moved to Perth.